 3. Using a spatula or bowl scraper, add half of the flour to the egg mixture.
 Fold and cut with the spatula, pressing the dry ingredients in as much as possible.
 After a few folds, add the remaining cup of flour and baking soda.
 Continue folding.
-The dough will look crumbly but should being coming together.
+The dough will look crumbly but should begin coming together (if for some reason it doesn’t, add another little splash of milk).
 Add the sprinkles when the flour is almost fully mixed in and continue mixing until the sprinkles are evenly dispersed.
 If needed, knead the dough with your hands 2 or 3 times to finish bringing it together.

 4. Scoop cookies with a 3 1/2 tablespoon (1.6oz) cookie scoop or scale out 60 gram portions.
 You should get 12 cookies.

 5. On a parchment lined baking sheet, arrange 6 to 8 cookies (with about 2” of space between), and press the scooped dough down halfway.
-Bake for 9 minutes, rotate, and then bake for a further 8 minutes.
-Remove from the oven and cool on the baking sheet before eating.
+Bake for 7 minutes, then remove from the oven and smack the pan on the counter (carefully).
+Return to the oven for a final 7 minutes.
+Cool on the baking sheet before eating.
 Enjoy!